 A flock of crows landed on the antlers.
 We downloaded spooky art to the Frame TV, which I just LOVE over a gaping black tv screen.
 On my acrylic book stand I have an old favorite from when the boys were little – Nightmare Before Christmas.

 I always keep the old Nancy Drew books of Mother’s out on the curio but I especially love them at Halloween.
 I dressed up felt witch hats from the dollar bin with ribbons for the two dogs.
 Back by popular demand, I chopped off the heads of the family silhouettes.
 This year I used my cricut to cut out blood drips.

 The coffee table always gets a colorful fall bouquet, candy corn and my skeleton hand!
 I love decorating with candy at the holidays and a bonus is that I hate candy corn so it isn’t even remotely tempting.
 Seasonal magazines are also nice in holiday decor and something you probably already have lying around.

 Our “puzzle table” at the banquette is set up with the Jack Skellington puzzle to start the season.
-The mugs were from my shop back in the day.

 And, of course, y’all already know that we’ve been listening to the Haunted Mansion and Nightmare Before Christmas vinyls on the Victrola.

 Looking from the porch door, next to the record player, you can see this perspective of the room.

 Looking towards the kitchen I still have a pinch myself moment every time I see that view!
 I carried the blanket home as my souvenir from Alaska – it is a Pendleton found in the resort rooms at Denali.